 About Intellinetics, Inc.

-Intellinetics, Inc., located in Columbus, Ohio, is a cloud-based content services software provider.
+Intellinetics, Inc., located in Columbus, Ohio, is a cloud-based document services software provider.
 Its IntelliCloud™ suite of solutions serve a mission-critical role for organizations in highly regulated, risk and compliance-intensive markets in Healthcare, K-12, Public Safety, Public Sector, Risk Management, Financial Services and beyond.
 IntelliCloud solutions make content secure, compliant, and process-ready to drive innovation, efficiencies and growth.
+Through its Image Technology Group and production scanning department, hundreds of millions of images have been converted from paper to digital, paper to microfilm, and microfiche to microfilm for business and federal, county, and municipal governments.
+Its operations in Madison Heights, Michigan, also provides its clients with long-term paper and microfilm storage and retrieval options.
 For additional information, please visit www.intellinetics.com.

 Joe Spain, CFO